An Introduction to Geometric Topology: Geodesic boundary, non-complete, and cone manifolds

 Another simple but maybe more intriguing construction is the following: pick any polyhedron $P$ in $\matH^3, \matR^3$, or $\matS^3$.
-The faces of $P$ are (hyperbolic, flat, or elliptic) polygons that glue isometrically along the edges: hence $\partial P$ has a natural structure of (hyperbolic, flat, or elliptic) cone manifold with cone points at the vertices.
+The faces of $P$ are (hyperbolic, flat, or elliptic) polygons that glue isometrically along the edges: hence $\partial P$ is a topological sphere with a natural structure of (hyperbolic, flat, or elliptic) manifold with cone angles at the vertices.

 To construct examples in dimension three we need a bit more work because polyhedra have more strata.
 Non-compact examples are easier to build: let $P\subset \matH^3$ be any ideal hyperbolic polyhedron, with some $k$ edges with dihedral angles $\alpha_1,\ldots, \alpha_k$; the double of $P$ is naturally a hyperbolic cone manifold where the edges form the singular locus with cone angles $2\alpha_1, \ldots, 2\alpha_k$.